confusionnn/confusionnn/README.md

 ![div](https://64.media.tumblr.com/e9e301b509f4f80141a8a0ccbfdc6493/c66445df1a34b26b-73/s400x600/bc3fcc11a87d878d93f51e87b6346e64ca93c3a1.pnj)

-100% Gay, Very Australian.
-He/him.
+he/him, gay, australian

-Still in school, though by the time i'm writing this i'm currently on my summer break (southern hemisphere).
+Still in School !!
+(Currently on break/about to be)

-I have an [ATA](https://confusionnn.atabook.org/) you can sign!
-I'm almost always checking it >;)
+I have an [ATA](https://confusionnn.atabook.org/) Feel free to sign it!
+Also have a discord, though unless we're close I won't accept friend requests; confusionnn_

 ![div](https://64.media.tumblr.com/e9e301b509f4f80141a8a0ccbfdc6493/c66445df1a34b26b-73/s400x600/bc3fcc11a87d878d93f51e87b6346e64ca93c3a1.pnj)

-Feel free to interact!
-Whispers are welcome but not needed if you can't be bothered.
+Feel free to interact w/ me.
+If I don't respond, leave me a whisper so I can tell you've spoken to me !!

 I have only the [Basic DNI's](https://basic-dni.crd.co/) (click to see them all).
-If you can't follow these please DNI or be *very* cautious when interactng outside of small talk.
+If you can't follow these please DNI unless I int with you first

 ![div](https://64.media.tumblr.com/e9e301b509f4f80141a8a0ccbfdc6493/c66445df1a34b26b-73/s400x600/bc3fcc11a87d878d93f51e87b6346e64ca93c3a1.pnj)